-Whilst the PNA is primarily a document for NHS England and in the future Integrated Care Systems (ICS) to use to make commissioning decisions, it may also be used by local authorities.
+Whilst the PNA is primarily a document for NHS England and NHS Improvement and in the future Integrated Care Systems (ICS) to use to make commissioning decisions, it may also be used by local authorities.

 Following advent of the new Health and Care Bill 2022, from 1st July 2022 Clinical Commissioning Groups will be abolished and Integrated Care Boards (ICBs) and Integrated Care Partnerships will be established across England.
 Commissioning responsibilities for community pharmacies will be delegated to ICBs and Integrated Care Systems for early adopters from 1st July 2022.
 Sussex ICS is an early adopter along with: Surrey Heartlands, Frimley, Kent and Medway, Hampshire and Isle of Wight and Berkshire, Oxfordshire and Buckinghamshire in the South-East.
 It is planned a central hub will be hosted by Surrey Heartlands ICS for administration purposes.
-There will be a committee in common with membership of senior officers represented from each of the six systems in the South-East as well as NHSE.
+There will be a committee in common with membership of senior officers represented from each of the 6 systems in the South East as well as NHSE/I. The whole system and process will be reviewed by NHSE/I and the ICBs after at least 6 months of operating.